-Simon has represented both plaintiffs and defendants in civil litigation covering an extensive range of issues, including commercial disputes, false claims, fraud, professional liability defense, antitrust, securities law, and trusts/estates.
-Simon’s criminal defense work has involved allegations of political corruption, false statements, bank fraud, obstruction of justice, disclosure of classified information, violations of the Foreign Corrupt Practices Act, and environmental crimes.
+Simon has represented both plaintiffs and defendants in civil litigation covering a range of issues, including commercial disputes, partnership disputes false claims, fraud, professional liability defense, antitrust, securities law, and trusts/estates.
+Simon’s criminal defense work has involved allegations of health care fraud, securities fraud, political corruption, false statements, bank fraud, obstruction of justice, disclosure of classified information, violations of the Foreign Corrupt Practices Act, and environmental crimes.

 Simon’s first major criminal trial was as a member of the team representing United States Senator Ted Stevens, who was indicted on ethics charges fewer than 100 days before he was to stand for re-election.
 Senator Stevens was ultimately exonerated after it was established that the prosecutors had intentionally withheld exculpatory evidence from the defense.
 The American Lawyer has described the firm’s work on the case as “one of the best criminal defense performances in memory, resulting in a heightened scrutiny of prosecutors that will affect the Justice Department for years to come.”

 Along with two of his partners, Simon is the co-author of a treatise, Federal Criminal Discovery, published in 2011.
 The American Bar Association describes the book as an “invaluable resource for judges, academics, prosecutors, and defense lawyers.”
 Simon has also taught Trial Practice and Federal White Collar Crime at Georgetown University Law Center.